The Western concept of family needs to move with the times

 Perhaps it makes sense that these thoughts were occasioned by my mother's passing.
 Although we were biologically related, we were also family because we had a deep friendship, we were politically aligned, and we were conscientious about making our relationship one which brought us endless joy.
 We were family in so many ways than just blood.

 Minna Salami is a Nigerian-Finnish and Swedish journalist, and the founder of the award-winning blog MsAfropolitan.
 This is part of a series of features around the theme of family commissioned by model Adut Akech, CNN Style's 10th guest editor.
+Next, read performer Vera Chok's essay about finding a family that doesn't need a label